Behind Every Domain There is a Shift: Adapting Distortion-aware Vision Transformers for Panoramic Semantic Segmentation: Experiments

-\textbf{Comparison in the outdoor scenario.} In Sec.~\ref{sec:pin2pan_and_syn2real_gaps}, we have briefly assessed the comparison between \textsc{Pin2Pan} and \textsc{Syn2Real} performance.
-Here, we inspect this in greater detail by using the two $13$-class benchmarks.
-In Table~\ref{tab:da_out_s2r_p2p}, it can be seen that before adaptation, \textsc{Pin2Pan} models generally perform better than their corresponding \textsc{Syn2Real} ones.
-This is due to that the rich and detailed texture information available in the pinhole datasets, provide important cues for semantic segmentation.
-Yet, when stepping further to look into per-class accuracy, we find that \textsc{Syn2Real} often achieves higher performance on \emph{sidewalk}.
-Sidewalks can get stretched and appear at multiple positions across the $360^\circ$, which is uncommon in pinhole data, and thereby they are difficult for source-only \textsc{Pin2Pan} models.
-In \textsc{Syn2Real}, the spatial distribution- and position priors available in the panoramic synthetic dataset, can help context-aware vision transformer models to better detect sidewalks.
-However, \textsc{Syn2Real} models struggle on \emph{traffic light} and \emph{traffic sign}, whose segmentation may strongly rely on texture cues, while the simulated traffic elements do not present diverse textures for learning a robust segmentation transformer.
+\textbf{Comparison in the outdoor scenario.} In Sec.~\ref{sec:pin2pan_and_syn2real_gaps}, we have briefly assessed the comparison between \textsc{Pin2Pan} and \textsc{Syn2Real} performance. {In Table~\ref{tab:da_out_s2r_p2p}, we inspect this in greater detail by using the two $13$-class benchmarks.
+Before adaptation, \textsc{Pin2Pan} models generally perform better than their corresponding \textsc{Syn2Real} ones.} {This is due to that the detailed texture information available in the pinhole datasets, provides important cues for segmentation.
+Yet, when looking into per-class results, we find that \textsc{Syn2Real} often achieves higher performance on \emph{sidewalk} ($40.52\%$ vs. $42.36\%$). \emph{Sidewalks} can get stretched and appear at multiple positions across the $360^\circ$, which is uncommon in pinhole data, and thereby they are difficult for source-only \textsc{Pin2Pan} models.} In \textsc{Syn2Real}, the spatial distribution- and position priors available in the panoramic synthetic dataset, can help context-aware models to better detect \emph{sidewalks}.
+After adaptation, \textsc{Pin2Pan} model largely improves the accuracy of \emph{sidewalk}, from $40.52\%$ to $54.74\%$, and outperforms the \textsc{Syn2Real}-adapted one which has $51.39\%$.
+In mIoU, \textsc{Pin2Pan}-adapted model has a better result with $55.24\%$ than the \textsc{Syn2Real} one with $50.88\%$. {This result reveals that \textsc{Pin2Pan} setting benefits more from pinholes, while the \textsc{Syn2Real} one benefits more from the mutual adaptation.}

-After adaptation, our \textsc{Pin2Pan} model largely improves the accuracy on \emph{sidewalk}, revealing that MPA-Trans4PASS+ successfully bridges the domain gap in positional priors.
-We also find that compared to PVT, Trans4PASS+ is particularly effective for classes \emph{pole}, \emph{person}, and \emph{car} in the \textsc{Syn2Real} setting, which is due to our DPE that can learn distortion-adaptive offsets for improving the segmentation of these traffic objects.

-\textbf{Comparison in the indoor scenario.} As shown in Table~\ref{tab:da_in_s2r_p2p}, \textsc{Pin2Pan} also generally yields better performances in both adaptation-free and MPA settings.
-The \textsc{Syn2Real} indoor models come with unsatisfactory performance on the segmentation of \emph{sofa}, whereas in the \textsc{Pin2Pan} paradigm, Trans4PASS+ achieves more than $+10.0\%$ compared to PVT on \emph{sofa}, which can get severely deformed in panoramic data.
-Besides, MPA consistently helps to mitigate the \textsc{Syn2Real} accuracy downgrades.
+\textbf{Comparison in the indoor scenario.} Table~\ref{tab:da_in_s2r_p2p} shows that \textsc{Pin2Pan} yields better performances in both adaptation-free and MPA settings.
+The \textsc{Syn2Real} indoor models come with unsatisfactory performance on the segmentation of \emph{sofa} due to their different appearances in synthetic and real scenes.
+It further affects the overall mIoU after adaptation, which shows the challenges of adapting panoramic segmentation models from the synthetic to the real indoor domain. {Nonetheless, MPA improves the performance via \textsc{Pin2Pan} domain adaptation, yielding $67.16\%$ mIoU.}